iramshiv/Target_Color_Swap/README.md

 Default cluster size is 2 to 7 but you can change that with 'mink' and 'maxk' values.

 You can also play with 'shades_range' (for darker side of the cluster) and 'tint_range' (for lighter side of the cluster) arguments, if your target cluster are not properly replaced.

+'target_rgb' takes RGB value of a color, you like to see.

 ## Other Arguments